dotherightthing/wpdtrt-form/README.md

 ## WordPress Usage

+### Comment form

+DTRT Forms provides styling and jQuery validation of the standard comment form (`#commentform`).

-### Form shortcode
+### Custom form shortcode

-Please use the provided shortcode to embed a form:
+Please use the provided shortcode to embed a custom form:

 ```php
 <!-- within the editor -->